General FAQ's

 Known Issues & Shortcomings

 Position reports with position ambiguity enabled should show up as a rectangle within which the station is located, because the position report that was sent gives an approximate location.
 Right now, Pinpoint APRS just shows the position based on the latitude and longitude digits that are known.
-While this feature is not used a lot, I will probably need to spend some time to re-implement this type of position report to clearly show the position ambiguity.
+While this feature is not used a ton, I will probably need to spend some time to re-implement this type of position report to clearly show the position ambiguity.

 Currently, PinPoint APRS only supports Digipeating through turning the feature on in a TNC2 capable TNC, which means that PinPoint APRS itself doesn't digipeat, but it tells the TNC to do it if the feature is enabled.
 This means that no digipeating is currently supported for non-TNC2 TNC's, like KISS.
-This will be added the in the future.
+This will likely be added sometime in the future.

 Donations